josephsmartinez/UNIX_Linux/Topics/Filesystems/filesystems.md

 In addtion, certain Virtual Pseudo Filesystem will be mounted within the tree;
 these include /proc, /sys, and /dev and perhaps /tmp and /run as well.

-# Vurtual File Systems
+## Vurtual File Systems

 When an application needs to access a file, it interacts with the VFS adstraction layer, which then translates all the I/O system calls into specific code relevant to the particular actual filesystem.

-# Available Filesystems
+## Available Filesystems

 Linux support many filesystem varients, most with read and write access, including:

-- ext4
+- EXT4
 - XFS
 - JFS
+- *ReiserFS, ZFS (Can be supported)
 - Window-natives: FAT12, FAT16, FAT32, VFAT, NTFS
 - Pseudo-filesystems: proc, sysfs, devfs, debugfs
 - Network filesystems: NFS, coda, afs
 - etc.

+Ext, Ext2 dont have journaling
+Ext3 introduced journaling
+Ext4 is backward compatible

+FATs are good for USB devices

 Commonly used filesystems include: ext4, xsf, btrfsm squashfs, nfs, vfat.

 A list of supported filessytem us at /proc/filessytems.

 ## Journalling filesystems